 To enable this, contact center employees must have an all-in-one interface that consolidates information from all digital channels into a single customer interface for quick access to customer profile information and interaction history.

 Additionally, omnichannel solutions must support popular web and mobile-based messaging apps, including WhatsApp and Facebook Messenger, which have emerged as popular customer service channels.

 Social media is yet another area that needs careful attention.
 Many brands create dedicated customer support pages to respond directly to customer queries on their favorite platforms without delay.
 Such an approach can have various benefits, including higher engagement and a positive brand image.

 2. Connecting Bricks to Clicks

-Despite the rapid boom in ecommerce sales, we have still not reached a stage where brands can completely shut shop in terms of brick-and-mortar stores.
+Despite the rapid boom in E-commerce sales, we have still not reached a stage where brands can completely shut shop in brick-and-mortar stores.
 If anything, there’s an increasing demand for in-store pickups – a model that provides the convenience of shopping online and the satisfaction of instantly receiving what you want.
 Even Amazon is rapidly increasing its stores in the US and UK because it foresees a connected future for shopping.

 3. Cross-channel Inventory Visibility

 Enabling customers to check the store availability of a product while shopping online is a valuable feature every E-commerce site must integrate.
 As per Google data, 53% of shoppers constantly research before buying a product.
 Furthermore, 82% of regular shoppers search online before purchasing a product.
 This means whether a sale happens online or offline – the occasion for the purchase typically starts online.